 My 6 year old DD thinks she needs to keep every scrap of paper that the school sends home.
 How can I get her to realize that this is way too much to keep and help her minimize her paper stack?
 I have explained to her that it is way too much to collect, and we just don't have the room.
 We live in a small 2 bedroom apartment on an extremely tight budget and cannot afford to buy storage containers for her to keep the stuff in.
-I did give her a big wicker basket to put papers in and this is starting to overflow.
-Sorry this is so long.

 My son is the same way.
 I keep an accordion folder with the months of the year on my desk.
 I put ALL of his papers in it by month.
 At the end of the semester, I go through them with him and we decide which ones to keep longer.
 I do this again at the end of the year with all the months.
 He usually relinquishes about 1/2 - 3/4 of them.